vl18398/JNano-CPU-CoarseGrain/README.md

 4)  Concatenate all separate benchmark files to create a master file, coarse-grain-CPU-data-parsec.txt
 ***********************************************************************************

-# Step 3: Power Modelling and Validation
+# Step 3: Energy Modelling and Validation
 1)  Go to ModellingAndValidation/
 2)  Ensure the following files are present in the directory: benchmark_split.txt